Do you even need to learn Bahasa Indonesia, which most people you know have not heard of and a language rarely taught anywhere?

 Some essential day-to-day phrases would help you travel with ease!
 It will allow you to explore the different regions, cultures, and lifestyles and open the door to genuine interaction with the natives.

-Now you don’t have to use a dictionary or hire a guide when you arrive at the enchanting archipelago.
+Now, you don’t have to use a dictionary or hire a guide when you arrive at the enchanting archipelago.

 4. Gateway to other Southeast Asia languages

 Both are not dialects but two unique languages.
-Despite this, they are very similar and even closer than Spanish and Portuguese.
+Despite this, they are similar and even closer than Spanish and Portuguese.

 5. It is relatively easy to learn